By Minneapolis DUI Attorney Thomas Gallagher

 In addition to criminal and drivers license consequences, Minnesota’s DUI laws now include provisions for the impoundment of vehicle license plates.
 But no special plates for first-timers.

 If police impound plates, a DUI Attorney can help challenge that.
 Win the challenge in court, and the driver gets their regular plates back.
 Otherwise, all vehicles must carry Special Plates, aka Whisky Plates, for a year.

 Minnesota’s DWI laws now allow the government to seize your vehicle, sell it, and keep the money.
 Most of that money goes to the very same police department that pulled you over and arrested you.

 A prosecutor can attempt a vehicle asset forfeiture against those accused with prior impaired driving incidents.

 “Do I need a Minnesota DUI Attorney?” – Short Deadlines

-Given all of these laws, it’s best to retain a Minnesota DUI Attorney to help challenge the government’s case and protect the rights of the individual.
+Given all of these laws, you should retain a Minnesota DUI Attorney to help challenge the government’s case and protect your rights.

 Aggravating Factors – Criminal DWI Charges

 The term “aggravating factor” includes: